nais/doc/docs/persistence/README.md

 ## Redis

 Redis is a key value database that is used for storing and querying data.
-It is a good choice for storing data that is not relational in nature.
+It is a good choice for storing data that is not relational in nature and often used for caching.

 [:octicons-arrow-right-24: Getting started with Redis](./redis.md)

 ## InfluxDB

+!!! warning "Outdated"

+    Aiven has informed us that they will no longer support InfluxDB in the future.
+We are currently looking into alternatives.

 InfluxDB is a time series database that is used for storing and querying data.
 It is a good choice for storing data that is not relational in nature.